ChadNeald/dash_of_spice-R/README.md

 # Dash-of-Spice: Happiness Navigator

 ## Link to Dashboard
-Please find our dashboard [here](https://happy-navvy-r.herokuapp.com/).
+You can find our dashboard [here](https://happy-navvy-r.herokuapp.com/)!
+Please view in full screen.

 ## App Description